JupiterOne-Archives/docs-old/docs/questions/catalog.md

 - [aws] How are my Lambda functions invoked?
 - [aws] List Lambda Functions by Runtime
 - [aws] Which Lambda functions are inside a VPC?
+- [aws] Is there an IAM role created to manage incidents and tickets with AWS Support?
 - [aws] Which IAM roles are assigned which IAM policies?
 - [aws] Who has been assigned full Administrator access?
 - [aws] Who has direct user access to my AWS accounts?